 As well as different bands of award, we have indicated the likely financial range for each particular level of impact.
 But these are only guidelines – and there are times when we might consider it fair and reasonable to make an award outside of these bands.

-The business had the consumer over the phone that they would be receiving a cheque in redress for a mis-sold PPI policy.
+The business told the consumer over the phone that they would be receiving a cheque in redress for a mis-sold PPI policy.
 However, they were then told that any compensation would be set off against the arrears balance on their loan, which was in default.
 The consumer said that, in the meantime, they had relied on what the business told them being right – and, expecting that they would soon receive the money, had bought a bed for their son.
 We thought the consumer had had a high expectation that they would be receiving a large amount of money – and that the disappointment of not receiving it would have been significant.
 This disappointment resulted from the business giving incorrect information.
 We awarded £200 for the upset and inconvenience the consumer had been caused.

 contact our technical advice desk on 020 7964 1400